Are you looking for some kid-friendly hikes in Utah? Basically, that is easy hikes in Utah that anyone can do!

 The trail from Orson Smith Park, the Orson Smith Trail, has a bunch of switchbacks at the beginning to gain elevation.
 It is still a doable hike for kids.

 When you get to the end of the switchbacks, you will arrive at a wide dirt trail, which is the Aqueduct Trail.
 Make sure to go left (to the right goes toward Corner Canyon), and you will see a sign that will lead you up to the bridge.
+This is one of the family-friendly hikes in Utah that we do the most.

 Location: This trail is located at the Hidden Valley Park. (same parking lot for the Bonneville Shoreline Trail in Sandy that gives access to the suspension bridge).